 - Successfully concluding “charity proceedings” centred on a dispute between rival trustee bodies

 - Trustee duties and conflicts, and remedies for breach of obligations

 - Trading and commercial arrangements

-William has excellent technical knowledge and is focussed on delivering sensible, practical advice to enable charities and social purpose organisations to fulfil their objectives.
+William has excellent technical knowledge and is focussed on delivering sensible, practical advice, to enable charities and social purpose organisations to fulfil their objectives.